peterbourgon/peter-bourgon-org/src/blog/2019-09-11-programming-with-errors.md

 ---
 Go 1.13 introduces an enhanced [package errors](https://golang.org/pkg/errors) (née [xerrors](https://godoc.org/golang.org/x/xerrors)) which roughly standardizes programming with errors.
-Personally, I find the API needlessly confusing.
+Personally, I find the API confusing.
 This is a quick reference for how to use it effectively.

 ### Creating errors